-A value threshold can be displayed on the Circular Gauge to define a minimum or maximum bad value.
-This is displayed as a background color that goes from green (good) to red (bad).
+A value threshold can be displayed on the Circular Gauge to define a minimum or maximum bad value or good range.

+This is displayed as a background color that goes from green (good) to red (bad) or for the range a green zone and red zone.